Alessandro Barbero

-Alessandro Barbero (born 30 April 1959) is an Italian historian, novelist and essayist.
+Alessandro Barbero (born 30 April 1959) is an Italian historian and writer, especially essayist.

-Barbero was born in Turin.
+Barbero was born in Turin, Italy.
 He attended the University of Turin, where he studied literature and Medieval history.
 He won the 1996 Strega Prize, Italy's most distinguished literary award, for Bella vita e guerre altrui di Mr. Pyle gentiluomo.
 His second novel, Romanzo russo.
 Fiutando i futuri supplizi, has been translated into English as The Anonymous Novel.
 Sensing the Future Torments (Sulaisiadar 'san Rudha: Vagabond Voices, 2010).